onchainengineering/hmi-wirtual/docs/admin/infrastructure/scale-testing.md

 **Node Autoscaling**

-We recommend disabling the autoscaling for `coderd` nodes.
+We recommend disabling the autoscaling for `wirtuald` nodes.
 Autoscaling can cause interruptions for user connections, see [Autoscaling](./scale-utility.md#autoscaling) for more details.

 ### Control plane: Workspace Proxies

-When scaling [workspace proxies](../networking/workspace-proxies.md), follow the same guidelines as for `coderd` above:
+When scaling [workspace proxies](../networking/workspace-proxies.md), follow the same guidelines as for `wirtuald` above:

 - `1 vCPU x 2 GB memory` for every 250 users.
 - Disable autoscaling.